gregdan3/gregdan3.github.io/pages/toki-pona/sona/mod-pi.md

 ::: info

-Here, **loje** is a head noun, and **jelo** modifies it.
+Here, [loje]{.tokipona} is a head noun, and [jelo]{.tokipona} modifies it.
 Unlike before, we're changing a color from one shade to another with a modifier, instead of having two separate shades both present!

 :::